yjy941124/COMS4156/README.md

 # COMS4156 [![Build Status](https://travis-ci.org/yjy941124/Forever-Read.svg?branch=master)](https://travis-ci.org/yjy941124/Forever-Read)
 This is the final project of COMS 4156, co-authored by four members from the class - JY, YW, RJ, and YQ.

+### April 14 2017 - Yulong Qiao
+bug fix:
+- starter-template.css and select-style.css in *layout.ejs* works correctly in chapter page
+- remove second button of edit book info in chapters page

+navbar:
+- click *ForeverRead* to return homepage
+- click *Profile* to go to profile page
+- Search in *Category* by different genres

+Undergoing:
+- Rich text is soon up to use

 ### April 13 2017 - Jinyang Yu
 - Finish Admin mode
 - Get a fundamental UI for nav-bar.